Lance's deep TD pass leads 49ers to 28-21 win over Packers

 The ability to throw it deep was one reason why San Francisco traded three first-round picks to draft Lance third overall in 2021 to replace Garoppolo.
 Lance spent most of his rookie season on the bench but has taken over the offense this year as the Niners look to trade Garoppolo.

 Lance finished 4 for 5 for 92 yards, a TD and a perfect 158.3 rating.
-He ran it once for 7 yards.
+He ran it once for 7 yards and slid at the end in what he said was a first in his life.

 Green Bay's young quarterback wasn't as sharp on a night when both teams played only a handful of starters.